 We are focusing on three ex-mining communities: Denaby Main, Woodlands and Hatfield/Stainforth.
 Together, these places tell the stories of the pits from the first sinking of the shafts, through to their closure.

-Through a series of creative workshops, run by professionals, participants will have the chance to develop new skills in heritage, research and the digital and creative arts.
-They will explore Heritage Doncaster’s collection of mining objects, images and documents, and work together to develop an exhibition which will open to the public in late 2019.
+Participants will have chance to develop new skills and confidence in research, interpretation and the creative arts.
+They will uncover Heritage Doncaster’s collection of mining objects, images and documents, and use these to inspire a series of exhibitions in late 2019.